Uturuncu: Geologic history and Altiplano–Puna volcanic complex

 The geological history of the region is complex.
 After subduction commenced in the Jurassic, the breakup of the Farallon Plate into the Cocos Plate and the Nazca Plate 26 million years ago was accompanied by an increased subduction rate and the onset of the Andean Orogeny.
 This subduction process at first involved a relatively flat descent of the Nazca Plate until 12 Ma, after which it steepened.
 The Altiplano–Puna volcanic complex formed beginning 10 Ma, with a volcanic flare-up occurring during the Miocene.

 The complex covers an area of 50000-70000 km2 of the Altiplano-Puna in Argentina, Bolivia, and Chile and consists of a number of calderas, composite volcanoesm and about 10000 km3 of ignimbrite.
 Uturuncu lies at its centre, but unlike it, most surrounding volcanic systems have been characterized by explosive eruptions, including several so-called "supereruptions" with Volcanic Explosivity Indices of 8 at Cerro Guacha, La Pacana, Pastos Grandes, and Vilama.
 Over 50 volcanoes in the region are potentially active.

 Within the last two million years, the Laguna Colorada, Tatio, and Puripica Chico ignimbrites were erupted in the surrounding terrain.
 The Atana (4 Ma) and Pastos Grandes (3 Ma) ignimbrites are other large ignimbrites in the area while the San Antonio ignimbrite (10.33 ± 0.64 Ma) is more sparse.

 The Altiplano–Puna volcanic complex is underpinned at about 20 km depth by a wide magmatic sill where rocks are partially molten, the Altiplano–Puna magmatic body.
 Its existence has been established with various techniques; it extends over an area of 50000 km2 and has a volume of about 500000 km3 with a thickness variously estimated at 1–20 km; about 20-30% of its volume is melt.
-It has been referred to as the largest reservoir of magma in the continental crust of Earth.
+It has been referred to as the largest reservoir of magma in the continental crust, or the largest silicic magma body, on Earth.
 The Altiplano–Puna magmatic body is the source of magmas for many of the volcanoes in the Altiplano–Puna volcanic complex.
 Its magma is extremely water-rich, consisting of about 10% water by weight; in addition, about 500000 km3 of brine (Note: A liquid with a very high salt content.) are contained in the rocks underneath Uturuncu.